MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 - Changes that you make affect all your Role Centers.
 For example, if you make a change to the Customer list when the Role Center is set to Business Manager, you also see the change on the **Customers** page when the Role Center is set to Sales Order Processor.
 - Changes to a page in a pane take effect on the page where ever it's shown.
 - You can't personalize a page that's in [analysis mode](analysis-mode.md).
 The **Analyze** switch is deactivated.
 If you happen to switch to personalization mode while the page is in analysis mode, then analyze mode is automatically switched off.
 - Some pages have multiple page fields that map to the same source table.
-The pane will show both/all of those page fields independently.
+The pane shows both/all of those page fields independently.
 Showing/Hiding/moving those fields is also independent without one affecting the other.
-- If a part or group is hidden, ghosted fields will still show inside it, but you can't drag-drop or add/show that field until you make the group/part visible.
+- If a part or group is hidden, ghosted fields still shows inside it, but you can't drag-drop or add/show that field until you make the group/part visible.

 > [!NOTE]
 > Due to restrictions on design capabilities in the web client, it's currently not possible to customize or personalize the controls within the `grid` and `fixed` syntax.
 It applies to all design modes, not just personalization.